SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tso/README.md

 transportation mode code, shipping type code, tracked process type code, carrier refrence document type code

 ## Known Issue
-* If multiple IDOC payloads are generated at the same time or in a very short time in ERP, these payloads will enter the global track and trace system in disorder.
+* If multiple IDOC payloads are generated at the same time or in a very short time in ERP, these payloads will enter the GTT system in disorder.
 This will cause update error in some situations.
 It is a known issue and is expected to be fixed in the next release.

 ## FAQs
 * Why couldn’t my shipment events be correlated with the delivery and then with the delivery item? </br>